DeloitteDigitalUK/jira-agile-metrics/README.md

 ### Data files

 These options name data files to write.
 Use an extension of `.csv`, `.xlsx`, or `.json` according to the required file format.
+May be specified as either a list of filenames, or a single filename.

 - `Cycle time data: <filename>.[csv,xlsx,json]` – Output file suitable for processing Actionable Agile.
 Contains all issues described by the